-Commissioner Daniel Yves Hall was appointed to the Missouri Public Service Commission on September 27, 2013 by Governor Jay Nixon and unanimously confirmed by the Missouri State Senate in January, 2014.
+Commissioner Daniel Yves Hall was appointed to the Missouri Public Service Commission on September 27, 2013 by Governor Jay Nixon and unanimously confirmed by the Missouri State Senate on January 30, 2014.
 An attorney, he is the 101st PSC Commissioner in the 100-year history of the PSC – Missouri’s oldest state agency.

 Commissioner Hall is a member of the National Association of Regulatory Utility Commissioners (NARUC), and serves on the NARUC Committee on Water, and the Washington Action Committee.

 From January of 2009 when Governor Nixon was sworn into office until his appointment to the Commission, Hall served as the Legislative Director to the Governor, overseeing efforts to advance the Nixon Administration’s legislative agenda and serving as lead liaison between the Governor and members of the Missouri General Assembly.

 From 2003 to 2009, Hall served as Senior Counsel and Assistant Attorney General in the Office of Missouri Attorney General Jay Nixon.
 In this position, he litigated in state and federal courts, both trial and appellate, and provided counsel to the Attorney General concerning a wide range of topics including tobacco, sunshine law, education, elections, federal military base closure, and constitutional legislative procedures.

 Between 2001 and 2003, Hall served in the Administration of Governor Bob Holden, first as Assistant Commissioner for Policy in the Office of Administration, then as a Senior Policy Adviser to the Governor.
 In these positions, Hall worked in policy development and legislation in the areas of transportation, natural resources, conservation, labor, agriculture, economic development and the annual state operating budget.